2020 award thresholds Distinction 32+, Merit 10+

 We invite around 600 qualifying students from the Intermediate Mathematical Challenge to take part in the Hamilton Olympiad.
-Students who have missed the qualifying threshold for the competition may be entered into the competition at the discretion of their school.
+Students who have missed the qualifying score threshold for the competition, which varies from year to year, may be entered into the competition at the discretion of their school.

 How do I take part?

 The competition is open to qualifying students and those entered at the discretion of their schools.

 Any qualifying candidates for the Hamilton Olympiad with be clearly indicated in your results from the Intermediate Mathematical Challenge.
 Question papers will be available to download before the Olympiad date.

 What happens after the Hamilton Olympiad?

 Each qualifying student receives a Certificate of Qualification and the highest-scoring participants each receive Certificates of Distinction and Merit.